joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Information rights: The term sheet may specify what information the investor is entitled to receive about the company, and how often they will receive it.

-It is important to note that a term sheet is a non-binding agreement, and is subject to change as negotiations progress.
-However, once the term sheet is agreed upon by both parties, it serves as a roadmap for the development of a more detailed and legally binding investment agreement.

 ## Startup equity division

 Startup equity division refers to the process of dividing equity among the founders, employees, and investors of a startup.
-It is a crucial aspect of the startup ecosystem as equity division affects the alignment of interests, motivation, and retention of the key members involved in the startup.
+It is a crucial aspect of the startup ecosystem as equity division affects the alignment of interests, motivation, and retention of key people.

 Typically, a startup begins with a small group of founders who have an idea and are willing to invest their time, energy, and money into building the company.
 The founders must determine how to divide the equity among themselves, taking into account their roles, responsibilities, and contributions to the company.